5141.3 Student Health Services

 If a student is going on a field trip but is not a supervised student or an independent student (i.e., fully aware and capable of understanding the need and assuming responsibility for taking medicine), then the District may:

-- Allow the student’s health care provider to be consulted and, if he/she permits, order the medication time to be adjusted or the dose eliminated;
+c) Allow the student’s health care provider to be consulted and, if they permit, order the medication time to be adjusted or the dose eliminated;

 The Superintendent of Schools in collaboration and consultation with the Chief Medical Director and the School Nurse will develop regulations to implement this policy.